Skip to content

 36. Yellow-Crowned Night Heron

-The Yellow-crowned night heron is a beautiful and unique species of bird native to the Americas.
+The Yellow-crowned night heron is a beautiful and unique bird species native to the Americas.
 It has distinctive yellow crowns on its head, making it easy to identify among other herons.

 These birds are also larger than most other types of herons, reaching up to 70 cm in length and 850 g in weight.